iotaledger/iota.c/benchmark/README.md

 - Wallet

 and some demo applications:
-- `create_transaction_basic_output` (Transaction with one input and one basic output without native tokens or feature blocks.)
+- `create_transaction_basic_output` (Transaction with one input and one basic output without native tokens or features.)
-- `create_transaction_basic_output_full` (Transaction with one input and one basic output with one native token and all possible feature blocks.)
+- `create_transaction_basic_output_full` (Transaction with one input and one basic output with one native token and all possible features.)
 - `create_transaction_basic_output_max` (Transaction with maximum number of inputs, outputs and number of native tokens.
-Each basic output has all possible feature blocks.)
+Each basic output has all possible features.)
 - `send_tagged_data` (With Client module a tagged data is sent to a tangle.)
 - `send_tagged_data_max` (With Client module a tagged data with maximum length of tag and data is sent to a tangle.)